mindkomm/timmy/README.md

 * **Users can select different image sizes in WYSYWIG editor**.
 Normally, a user can only select the default WordPress sizes *Thumbnail*, *Medium*, *Large* and *Full*.
 With images defined through Timmy, a user [can select all image sizes that you define](https://cloud.githubusercontent.com/assets/2084481/13374936/bfb58ec2-dd92-11e5-9e05-cc22fe4f0f88.png), without the default sizes.

+* **Integration for popular plugins** like [Advanced Custom Fields](https://www.advancedcustomfields.com/), [Admin Colums](https://www.admincolumns.com/) and [Yoast SEO](https://yoast.com/wordpress/plugins/seo/).
+Because Timmy tells WordPress that there are image sizes present, other plugins will allow you to select images defined through Timmy, like the preview images for image fields defined with ACF or a preview image used in Admin Columns.

 * **You can still use Regenerate Thumbnails**.
 Using [Regenerate Thumbnails](https://wordpress.org/plugins/regenerate-thumbnails/) with Timmy will clean your uploads folder from image sizes you don’t need anymore.
 If you have no image sizes defined with Timmy, Timmy will just delete all image sizes generated with TimberImageHelper.
 But no worries, remember that Timber automatically creates an image size if it doesn’t already exist.

 * **You can still use Timber’s resize functions**.
 Timber has some [really neat image manipulation functions](https://github.com/timber/timber/wiki/Image-cookbook).
 You can still use these or you can also use a mix of the two.